jianfenw/README/README.md

 Create a new project and write your own README.md for your project!
 You can even edit it online and see the changes immediately (click the "Preview" bottom).<br>

-# How to craete a title
+# How to create a title
 Large title:<br>
 \# + your words